ScalableCytometryImageProcessing/SCIP/docs/source/installation.rst

 Installation
 ============

-SCIP can be installed from the PyPi and conda-forge repositories, or from source.
+SCIP can be installed from the PyPi repository, or from source.

 We recommend installing SCIP in a conda environment